microsoft/TypeScript/doc/spec.md

   * the type of the property with a matching name in the contextual type, if any, or otherwise
   * for a numerically named property, the numeric index type of the contextual type, if any, or otherwise
   * the string index type of the contextual type, if any.
-* In a contextually typed array literal expression, an element expression at index *N* is contextually typed by
+* In a contextually typed array literal expression containing no spread elements, an element expression at index *N* is contextually typed by
   * the type of the property with the numeric name *N* in the contextual type, if any, or otherwise
   * the numeric index type of the contextual type, if any.
+* In a contextually typed array literal expression containing one or more spread elements, an element expression at index *N* is contextually typed by the numeric index type of the contextual type, if any.
 * In a contextually typed parenthesized expression, the contained expression is contextually typed by the same type.
 * In a type assertion, the expression is contextually typed by the indicated type.
 * In a || operator expression, if the expression is contextually typed, the operands are contextually typed by the same type.
 Otherwise, the right expression is contextually typed by the type of the left expression.